ggciag/mandyoc/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Dave May for the correct implementation of the multigrid algorithm.
+We acknowledge contributions from Dave May for the help with the implementation of the multigrid algorithm.
 This project was sponsored by FAPESP (Processes 2017/24870-5 and 2019/23246-1) and Petrobras (Process 2017/00461-9).

 # References